 Bit-vector, one bit per command in the Command List.
 These bits are handled as 32 set/reset flip-flops: set by software when a command ha been posted in Command List / reset by hardware when the command is completed.
+A write command on this register makes a OR between the VCI WDATA field and the current value of the register.

-For extensibility issues, you should access this component using the mnemonics defined here?.
+For extensibility issues, you should access this component using the mnemonics defined here?